jasondchambers/netparsing/README.md

 things such as IP addresses, MAC addresses, CIDR ranges, IP6 addresses Indicators of Compromise and so on.

-Extends the Functional parsing library [1] from Professor Graham Hutton Be sure to watch the video[2] featuring the good Professor himself to learn more about Functional (or Combinator) parsing.
+Extends the Functional parsing library [1] from Professor Graham Hutton.
+Be sure to watch the video[2] featuring the good Professor himself to learn more about Functional (or Combinator) parsing.